azank1/fuzzy-eureka/README.md

 - **Innovation Incentives**: Better agents earn more
 - **Global Participation**: Permissionless and borderless

-### The Future

-Imagine a world where:
-- AI agents compete on merit, not marketing budgets
-- Training processes are transparent and verifiable
-- Users have guaranteed performance with cryptographic SLAs
-- Small AI developers can compete with tech giants
-- Reputation is earned, not bought
-- Privacy and quality coexist through zero-knowledge proofs

-**That's the promise of PoT Protocol.**

 ##  Getting Started (Conceptual Implementation)

 This repository contains a **proof-of-concept** implementation demonstrating the core ideas: